GetLevvel/back-end-project/README.md

 ### Unit Testing

 - There should be an appropriate amount of unit testing using any testing framework that you desire.
-  - We suggest NUnit for .Net Core applications and JUnit for Java applications.
+  - We suggest NUnit for .Net Core applications; JUnit for Java applications; and Jest for Node.js applications.
 More links and suggests are found below.
 - Tests should test core business logic - no need to test methods that are just making a function call or returning a constant or testing database calls/connections.

 ### Deployment